Comment on `Radiation from multi-GeV electrons and positrons in periodically bent silicon crystal'

-Different stochastic properties of the two models should lead to different predictions for the dechannelling length.
-Indeed, such a difference was found in \cite{Sushko2013a}.
-There is, however, no reason to expect any essential effect of the incoherent scattering on the amplitude or phase of the undulator oscillations.

-Regardless how accurate is the model used by Bezchastnov and co-authors, a thorough inspection of figure 1 in \cite{Bezchastnov2014} reveals serious problems regarding the phase shift of the undulator oscillations with respect to the crystal bending.
-The frequency of the periodic force acting onto the projectile due to the crystal bending exceeds substantially the frequency of the channelling oscillations, which is the resonance frequency of the system.
+Besides of that, a thorough inspection of figure 1 in \cite{Bezchastnov2014} reveals inconsistencies in the phase shift of the undulator oscillations with respect to the crystal bending.
+The frequency of the periodic force acting onto the projectile due to the crystal bending exceeds substantially the frequency of the channelling oscillations, which is the resonance frequency (also known as \textit{eigenfrequency}) of the system.
 In this case the phase of the forced oscillations has to be opposite to the phase of the periodic force (see e.g. \S 26 of \cite{Landau1976CM}).
 The phase of the periodic force acting on a positron or on an electron moving in the middle part of the bent crystal channel coincides with the phase of the bending.
 Therefore, the phase of the undulator oscillations has to be opposite to the one of the crystal bending.
 One sees in in figure \ref{small_amplitude} of the present paper that this is indeed the case for the trajectories simulated with the code ChaS.
-In contrast, the relative phase of the undulator oscillations of the trajectories obtained using MBN Explorer (figure 1 of \cite{Bezchastnov2014}) changes along the crystal.
-On some segments it coincides with the phase of the crystal bending, in other ones it is opposite or has an intermediate shift.
+In contrast, the relative phase of the undulator oscillations of the trajectories obtained using MBN Explorer (figure 1 of \cite{Bezchastnov2014}) changes along the crystal. \ifextended On some segments it coincides with the phase of the crystal bending, in other ones it is opposite or has an intermediate shift. \fi The period of the crystal bending shown with the dashed lines in figure 1 of \cite{Bezchastnov2014} is somewhat larger than the value of $\lambda_\mathrm{u}=400$~nm given in the figure caption.
+One could attribute the phase mismatch of the undulator oscillations to this discrepancy if the phase slip pattern were the same for all three trajectories.
+In fact, the two electron trajectories in figure 1 of \cite{Bezchastnov2014} have different if not opposite phases of undulator oscillations, i.e. the results shown in figure 1 of \cite{Bezchastnov2014} are self-contradictory. \ifextended This is a clear indication that there must be one more mistake either in the source code of MBN Explorer or in the plot preparation script. \fi Until the reason for this inconsistency is clarified all results obtained with MBN Explorer \cite{Sushko2013a,Sushko2013,Polozkov2014,Polozkov2015,Sushko2015,Sushko2015b,Sushko2015c,Korol2016,Korol2017} should be taken with a significant degree of caution.